 14.3.
-'Triggered' On-Site Monitoring
+'Triggered' On-Site/Remote Monitoring

+(Additional) on-site/remote monitoring visits may be scheduled following UCL CTC review and/or where there is evidence or suspicion of non-compliance at a site with important aspect(s) of the trial protocol/GCP requirements.

+On-site Monitoring

-Additional on-site monitoring visits may be scheduled where there is evidence or suspicion of non-compliance at a site with important aspect(s) of the trial protocol/GCP requirements.
-Sites will be sent a letter in advance outlining the reason(s) for the visit, and confirming when it will take place.
-The letter will include a list of the documents that are to be reviewed, interviews that will be conducted, planned inspections of the facilities and who will be performing the visit.
+Sites will be sent an email in advance outlining the reason(s) for the visit and confirming when it will take place.
+The email will include a list of the documents that are to be reviewed, interviews that will be conducted, planned inspections of the facilities and who will be performing the visit.